 - Per-page projects:$150–$500 per product page, depending on the brief complexity, the client's industry, and your positioning. $200–$300 is the most common range for freelancers who are not yet established in this service; $300–$500 for those with a strong portfolio of A+ work.

-To put the margin in context: PageLift's Studio plan is $119/month for 15 pages.
-At $200 per page, 15 pages generates $3,000 in client revenue.
-The cost of delivery is $119 for the page generation plus your time.
-Even at 2 hours per page, that is a very favorable time-to-revenue ratio for work that scales.
+The math: PageLift's Studio plan is $119/month for 15 pages.
+At $200/page, that's $3,000 in client revenue.
+Your cost is $119 plus your time.
+At 2 hours per page, the gross margin still holds well.

 How to Sell It to Existing Clients